ddnexus/pagy/docs/extras/gearbox.md

 # Gearbox Extra

-Allow your app to automatically change the number of items per page depending on the page number.
+Automatically change the number of items per page depending on the page number.

 Instead of generating all the pages with a fixed number of items, the app can serve pages with an increasing number of items in order to speed things up for wild-browsing and improving the user experience.